Parliamentary constituencies in Cornwall: Parliamentary history of Cornwall

-All six parliamentary seats are currently held by Conservatives, having came from holding no seats in 1997, 2001 and 2005, to gaining three of the six from the Liberal Democrats in 2010, to gaining the remaining three to hold all six Cornish seats in 2015.
-All six MPs were re-elected in 2017.
-In that election, several previous Liberal Democrat candidates, including previous MPs Andrew George and Steve Gilbert re-stood in their old seats, but failed to be re-elected.
-In all six seats, the Labour vote surged, pushing the Liberals into third place in four of the six seats.
-In the 2019 election, Labour retained their position as the second-placed party in most of the Cornish seats, holding their vote up far better in the region than elsewhere in the country.
-The last Labour MP for a Cornish constituency was Candy Atherton, who held the seat of Falmouth and Camborne between 1997 and 2005.
+Four of the six Cornish parliamentary seats are currently held by Labour, a party that had no seats in Cornwall between the 2005 and 2024 general elections.
+Two are held by the Liberal Democrats since the 2024 election, after previously winning all the Cornish constituencies in 2005 then losing three to the Conservatives in 2010, and losing the remaining three to the Conservatives in 2015.
+The Conservatives, who had won no Cornish seats in 1997, 2001 and 2005, held three from 2010 and all six from 2015 to 2024.
+In 2017, several previous Liberal Democrat candidates, including previous MPs Andrew George and Steve Gilbert stood in their old seats, but failed to be re-elected.
+In all six seats, the Labour vote surged, pushing the Liberal Democrats into third place in four of the six seats.
+In the 2019 election, Labour retained their position as the second-placed party in most of the Cornish seats, with their vote holding up far better in the region than elsewhere in the country.